The prescribed point area estimate for minimal submanifolds in constant curvature: Introduction

 Finally, we note that the second author \cite{Zhu18} showed Theorem \ref{Brendle-Hung} can be realised as a consequence of a more general `moving-centre' monotonicity formula.
-This is analogous to the fact that the centred area estimate (Corollary \ref{classic-monotonicity} below) is a consequence of the fixed-centre monotonicity formula Theorem \ref{thm:classic-monotonicity}.
-In fact, we observe that Corollary \ref{classic-monotonicity} is also a consequence of the following boundary monotonicity formula: \begin{theorem} Suppose $M \in \{\mathbb{H}^n, \mathbb{R}^n, \mathbb{S}^n\}$.
-Let $\Sigma \subset B^n_R$ be a $k$-dimensional minimal submanifold in a geodesic ball of radius $R \in (0, \frac{1}{2}\mathrm{diam}(M))$ with $\partial \Sigma \subset \partial B^n_R$.
-Define Then $t \mapsto Q_\pr(t)$ is monotone increasing for $t \in (0, R)$ and is constant if and only if $\Sigma$ is a totally geodesic disk. \end{theorem} This monotonicity is equivalent to the one in Theorem \ref{thm:classic-monotonicity} when $M = \mathbb{R}^n$, but appears to be new for $M \in \{\mathbb{H}^n, \mathbb{S}^n\}$, and has not previously appeared in the literature to the authors' knowledge.
-It would be interesting to determine whether Theorems \ref{hyperbolic-space} and \ref{sphere} would also follow from some monotonicity.
+This is analogous to the fact that the centred area estimate, Proposition \ref{classical-area-estimate} below, is a consequence of the fixed-centre monotonicity formula Theorem \ref{thm:classic-monotonicity}.
+It turns out that both Theorems \ref{hyperbolic-space} and \ref{sphere} also follow from certain weighted monotonicity formulae, somewhat analogous to the moving-centre monotonicity formula in \cite{Zhu18}.
+The details can be found in \cite{NZ22b}.

 The remainder of this paper is organised as follows.
 In Section 2, we discuss some background and preliminaries about space forms.
 In Section 3, we will give a proof of Theorems \ref{hyperbolic-space} and \ref{sphere}(b).
 In Section \ref{sec:geodesics}, by a separate argument, we verify the prescribed-point estimate for geodesics, in particular Theorem \ref{sphere}(a).
 Finally, in Section \ref{sec:other-domains}, we discuss the vector field method on domains other than balls.